-'Concern' And 'Confusion' As Schools Review New Sexual Assault Guidelines
+Campuses Cautious As They Adjust To New Sexual Assault Guidelines

 "This constant refrain is an attempt to create a ... big lie," he says.
 "It's like if you say it loud enough and often enough, people will believe it."

-Ultimately, Miltenberg says, real change will require not only new policies, but also a shift in who is administering them on campuses.
+Ultimately, Miltenberg says, real change will require not only new policies but also a shift in who is administering them on campuses.

-"The reality is that most of the people that I've come in contact with as part of any school's Title IX apparatus have some sort of victim-centric view, or previous work history, or something in their lives that I think makes them unable to be as impartial and objective as someone should be," Miltenberg says.
+"The reality is that most of the people that I've come in contact with as part of any school's Title IX apparatus have some sort of victimcentric view, or previous work history, or something in their lives that I think makes them unable to be as impartial and objective as someone should be," Miltenberg says.

 Title IX administrators deny any bias in their work, but they don't dispute how fervently they want to maintain current policies.
 "Everyone I know who does this work ... wants to hold on to this process, because we've really put our careers into this," says Berg.
-"Were really proud of where we've gotten.
+"We're really proud of where we've gotten.
 So to have someone essentially gut that policy would be really painful."